DIY Baking Station

 I allowed the entire space to dry overnight.
 The next day I gave the drawers and cubby two coats of Ultra White Paint.

 To finish off the drawers I installed these simple pulls.

 The last step to complete our baking station was to trim it out so it looked like it was part of the existing cabinetry.

 Michael was a bit thrifty for this and reused the trim that we had for the cabinet under the cooktop.

-He simply measured and cut to fit and placed a piece of on the edge of the shelf above the first drawer and another between the second and third drawers.
+He simply measured and cut to fit and placed a piece on the edge of the shelf above the first drawer and another between the second and third drawers.

 And for the drawers?

-Our pots and pans fill the second and third drawers!
+Well, the drawer holds more baking supplies, and our pots and pans fill the second and third drawers!